microshare/microshare.github.io/docs/2/technical/microshare-platform/device-cluster-guide.md

 1. Give a name to your device cluster according to your company, the type of sensors, the area they are in and so on.
 2. Give a brief description elaborating on the Device Cluster
 3. Make sure your Cluster is turned on.
 Make sure the box underlined in green is checked.
 4. The Record types are underlined in blue.
 The source record type is where the device cluster’s data is coming from.
 The target record type is the name under which your data from the device clusters will be stored.
 The naming convention works where the the first part of the rectype details who made the naming convention.
 So for example, if Comcast owned the record type, their source record type would be com.comcast.environment.
 The unpacked label for the target rectype details that the data has been decrypted, which is very important for when you call on the rectype to be represented in your dashboard.
-As of right now, Microshare is the only source of naming the client’s rectypes, but the ability for clients to create their own naming conventions exists.
+As of right now, Microshare® is the only source of naming the client’s rectypes, but the ability for clients to create their own naming conventions exists.
 ##### <!> Please make sure to follow the [RecType best practices](./#3-set-the-right-rectype) ! <!>
 5. Underlined in orange is the device manufacturer box.
 Click the drop down and select the type of device your device cluster has.
 Selecting the model will automatically fill in the box labeled Device Payload Unpacker.
 6. Underlined in purple is the location metadata category.
 Enter tags detailing the location of the device cluster so it is easier to identify the devices later-on, it's a general location for all the devices of the device cluster.
 Here is an example of what it should be :